jackson-harris-iii/react-ar-web3-starter/README.md

 - [ ] **IMPORTANT!** Make sure to double check the app key in your project: `demoARexperience.html` approx at line 16 matches the appkey in your 8thWall workspace!

+_The key included in this repo will work for localhost, but WILL NOT work on your deployed app.
+You will need your own key or check with someone from the VPS World Tour Staff to help get your deployed domain added to the shared workspace._

 ![demo at html file](./public/demo-ar-html.png)

 Make sure that you select the settings page on the left and open the "My App Key" section under Self-Hosting